AI News Digest

 Cursor Agent WorkflowsMulti-step agentic coding in the editor

-Axios (patched)Fix for supply chain attack — update immediately
+Axios (patched)Fix for supply chain attack.
+Update immediately.

 This digest is published daily at 5pm AEST.
 Got a tip or a tool we should cover?
 Drop it in the comments.
 Tomorrow’s edition will cover developments from April 5, 2026.